Yorko/yorko.github.io/_posts/2022-12-01-mlcourse-ai-bonus-assignments.md

 ## Logistic regression vs. Random Forest

-In bonus assignment 5, you'll implement a simplified version of Random Forest classifier and apply logistic regression and Random Forest in two different tasks – credit scoring and movie reviews classification.
-This will be great for your understanding of application scenarios of these two extremely popular algorithms.
+In bonus assignment 5, you'll implement a simplified version of the Random Forest classifier and apply logistic regression and Random Forest in two different tasks – credit scoring and movie reviews classification.
+This will be great for your understanding of the application scenarios of these two extremely popular algorithms.
 You’ll also learn the hard way that Random Forest should not be used in case of very large dimensions.

 ## Implementing Stochastic Gradient Descent classifier and regressor